Master’s Degree in Health Administration in Utah

 Career Outlook for Healthcare Administrators in Utah

-According to O*Net, the annual mean wage for medical and health services managers in Utah was $84,300 in 2013.
-Opportunity for employment is expected to grow 23 percent by 2022, which is much faster when compared to other occupations.
+The annual mean wage for medical and health services managers in Utah is $107,660.
+Opportunity for employment is expected to grow by 30 percent between 2018 and 2018, which is much faster when compared to other occupations.
 Healthcare reform and aging population, among other factors, all contribute to the job growth of healthcare administration.

 Contact the Utah MHA programs listed on our site to learn more about your options for study.
 You can compare your options, determine admissions requirements and learn about curriculum and costs by reaching out today.